Jaiswal096/gigflow-auth-roles/README.md

 1. Sign up as either a Gig Provider or Gig Seeker
 2. **Providers**: Create and manage your gig listings
 3. **Seekers**: Browse and filter available gigs
-4. All authentication is handled securely via Lovable Cloud

 ## Support